 Both Fiona and Jonny supported us as much as they possibly could, me personally, when I was going through my grief having lost my grandpa on week one.
 I cried in front of them on my first week and they were both understanding, they offered me a break and checked up on me.

 Also I wouldn’t have been able to manage my stress and teach so effectively if it wasn’t for Fiona.
 She helped me more than she realised.
+She is awesome.

 I got to teach two lovely groups of students.
-Before my first teaching session I was terrified of what I was about to face but by the end of the course I loved everyone in each class.
+Before my first teaching session I was terrified of what I was about to face but by the end of the course I loved everyone in both classes.
 People from all over the world, Italy, Spain, Brazil, Colombia, Lithuania, you name it, who happened to now live in Cambridge and just wanted to improve their English all came together and I was blessed with teaching them.
 I got to know and chat to every single one of them outside the class, have a laugh with them and hopefully taught them a thing or two.

 Most of my classmates were not from Cambridge or the UK, so we all lived in a brand new environment dealing with all sorts of situations whilst studying hard every day.

-I lived with a host ‘family’, it was only the landlady, Mary in my case, who also provided breakfast and dinner every day and laundry every week.
-It was challenging at times, especially when all the rooms were occupied, noise, queue at the bathroom (though they were three!) but all in all it was brilliant.
-Mary looked after me and I made great friends, not just Mary but also my Russian flatmates! if you have the option I definitely recommend it, you won’t have time to cook or do anything else for a month, it helps to have dinner prepared for you and a clean room to your disposal.
+I lived with a host ‘family’, it was only the landlady, Mary in my case, who also provided breakfast and dinner every day and did my laundry every week.
+It was challenging at times, especially when all the rooms were occupied, noise, queue for the bathroom (though they were three!) but all in all it was brilliant.
+Mary looked after me and I made great friends, not just Mary but also my Russian flatmates!
+If you have the option I definitely recommend it, you won’t have time to cook or do anything else for a month, it helps to have dinner prepared for you and a clean room to your disposal.

 The 4 week CELTA course was one of the most mentally and physically challenging things I ever had to do, it tested my sanity, my health, my limits in more than one way and my anxiety flared up bad, I didn’t sleep more than three/four hours a day, I didn’t get to see much of Cambridge but it was also incredibly rewarding and fulfilling, at least for me.
-I learnt a lot, I fell in love with teaching and I made friends in Cambridge and all over the world, from Peru to Italiy and Azerbaijan.
+I learnt a lot, I fell in love with teaching and I made friends in Cambridge and all over the world, from Peru to Italy and Azerbaijan.
 Once in a lifetime experience I’ll never forget.